-The transportation of equipment, materials and personnel to the active construction area is required on a daily basis.
+The transportation of equipment, materials and personnel to the active construction area is required daily.
 Vehicle access within a short distance of the power-line route is generally available.
 The possibility exists, however, that vegetation clearing may be necessary in some instances to provide access to the construction sites.